PaulGoldschmidt/campusbuzzer/README.md

-## Campusbuzzer
+## Campusbuzzer der HAW HAmburg

-Simple Campusbuzzer buzzer system

-Built using Create React App and boardgame.io

-Please open an issue if you experience a bug or have product feedback!
+Simple Campusbuzzer buzzer system, build ontop of (Multibuzzer)[https://github.com/wsun/multibuzzer] by (wsun)[https://github.com/wsun].
+Deployable with docker, build for the HAW Hamburg by Paul Goldschmidt as part of the ELPJ-Module in second semester of mechanical engineering.
+Built using Create React App and boardgame.io.

 ### Development

 - Prerequisites: node and a package manager (e.g. npm, yarn)
-- Run `yarn install` to install dependencies
+- Run `npm install` to install dependencies
-- Run `yarn dev` to run local client on localhost:4000 and local server on localhost:4001
+- Run `npm dev` to run local client on localhost:4000 and local server on localhost:4001

+### Docker build
+There is a script premade to compile and publish this project multiplatform using docker-x.

+### Docker deployment
+A sample docker-compose.yml is provided in this repository.

-### Deployment
+### Prehosted game

-- Build React app using `yarn build`
-- Run `yarn start` to run the Koa server, which will serve the built React app (via '/build'), as well as operate both the boardgame.io server and lobby
+An instance of Campusbuzzer can be found on (jp.haw-hamburg.eu)[https://www.jp.haw-hamburg.eu/].